- Upscale, elegant styling throughout

 The brand’s largest sedan offers enough style, compelling options, and refinement to compete with luxury cars that cost more.

-We’ve scored the 2019 Lacrosse a 6.5 out of 10, adding points for a comfortable interior, attractive style, and wide variety of available features.
+We’ve scored the 2019 LaCrosse at 6.4 out of 10, adding points for a comfortable interior, attractive style, and wide variety of available features.
 (Read more about how we rate cars.)

-The Lacrosse underwent a complete redesign for 2017 and then a major underhood upgrade for 2018, including a new hybrid powertrain that paired a 2.5-liter inline-4 with an electric motor.
-Unlike full hybrids, the Lacrosse's mild-hybrid powertrain provides a small boost to fuel economy, but doesn't drive the car on battery alone.
-The optional 3.6-liter V6 comes paired to a 9-speed automatic.
-All-wheel drive is available on some trim levels.
+The LaCrosse underwent a complete redesign for 2017 and then a major underhood upgrade for 2018, including a new hybrid powertrain that paired a 2.5-liter inline-4 with an electric motor.
+Unlike full hybrids, the LaCrosse's mild-hybrid powertrain provides a small boost to fuel economy, but doesn't drive the car on battery alone.

 2019 Buick Lacrosse